top of page

 Some people like to say “threads of tapestry”….
 Or “limbs of a body”… or “members of a family”.
 We’re all saying the same thing.
 And that Thing (the cosmos, God, consciousness) would be entirely incomplete without us.

-Yes, folks.
-Hear this now.
-Yoga IS (and always has been) a spiritual practice .. even if it doesn’t always feel like it.
+Yoga is (and always has been) a spiritual practice even if it doesn’t always feel like it.
 Each person reading this knows that their relationship to their Yoga practice is very different than their relationship to other physical movements they engage in or other reflective habits you have.

 It’s different than how you feel when you go to CrossFit or ..
 Pilates or .. dance or .. your run club or .. a team sport you play, or .. your therapists office.
 Yoga just feels different on the body and mind when you do it… AND after you’re done.
 And you’ve watched the effects of it spread into other areas of your life.